 If you currently have academic accommodations, please make sure to talk with me as soon as possible so that we can get everything in place.

 If you've had academic accommodations in the past but haven't registered with the Student Disability Resources office, I encourage you to do so.
 Having the accommodations does not mean that you have to use them but they do provide you with an additional support system.
-To start the process, please reach out through the Student Disability Resources (SDR) website, which provides contact informaiton for every Penn State campus.
+To start the process, please reach out through the Student Disability Resources (SDR) website, which provides contact information for every Penn State campus.

 Many students at Penn State face personal challenges or have psychological needs that may interfere with their academic progress, social development, or emotional well-being.
 The university offers a variety of confidential services to help you through difficult times, including individual and group counseling, crisis intervention, consultations, online chats, and mental health screenings.
 These services are provided by staff who welcome all students and embrace a philosophy respectful of clients' cultural and religious backgrounds, and sensitive to differences in race, ability, gender identity, and sexual orientation.